Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Simulation studies

-Figure~\ref{fig:MSEvsDOF} displays the $\mathrm{MSE}$ of \hierbasisNS, smoothing splines, trend filtering of orders 1, 2 and 3 as a function of degrees of freedom.
-We also plot the results for fitting {\hierbasis} with $m = 1$. \texttt{Hierbasis} appears to outperform the competitors in terms of $\mathrm{MSE}$ especially for polynomials.
+We apply our proposal using a sequence of 100 $\lambda$ values linear on the log scale from $\lambda_{\max}$, for which $\wh{\beta} = 0$, down to $10^{-4}\lambda_{\max}$.
+We apply smoothing splines on a grid of 100 values of degrees of freedom from 10 to 1.
+Trend filtering is applied on a sequence of $\lambda$ values automatically selected by its \texttt{R} implementation with an average length of 279, 448 and 612 for trend filtering of order 1, 2 and 3, respectively.
+Figure~\ref{fig:MSEvsDOF} displays the mean square prediction error, $\mse = \|f^0 - \wh{f}\|_n^2$, of our method with $m = 1$ and $3$, smoothing splines and trend filtering of orders 1, 2 and 3, as a function of degrees of freedom.
+Our proposal appears to outperform the competitors in terms of mean square prediction error especially for polynomials.
 We observe comparable performance for the exponential and sine functions.
-This also provides empirical evidence for the theoretical results where we proved {\hierbasis} to converge with rates comparable to smoothing splines.
-Since the functions considered in this simulation are smooth, as expected, we see that {\hierbasis} with $m=1$ does not converge as fast as competing methods.
+This also provides empirical evidence for the theoretical results, where we proved our method to converge with rates comparable to smoothing splines.
+Since the functions considered in this simulation are smooth, as expected, our method with $m=1$ does not converge as fast as competing methods.

-Figure~\ref{fig:ExamplePlots} shows examples of some fitted models for a fixed value of $\mathrm{DoF}$.
-We see {\hierbasis} seems to perform very well and is mostly robust to changes in the value of $m$.
-The smoothing splines estimates are unable to do as well as {\hierbasis} for the same number of effective degrees of freedom.
-In the bottom panel of Figure~\ref{fig:ExamplePlots}, it is not surprising to observe the first order trend filter perform poorly due to model misspecification. \minus
+We also compare the methods using an optimal tuning parameter that minimizes their prediction error on an independent test set of size $75$.
+The ratio of $\mse$ for each method over the $\mse$ of our proposal, and the corresponding ratios of degrees of freedom are shown in Table~\ref{tab:tab1}.

-\subsection{Simulation for Multivariate Additive Regression}
+\subsection{Simulation for multivariate additive regression}